Small plane crashes at Oro-Medonte airport

 - Get the latest local updates sent to your email inbox

-According to officials, the call came in as smoke in the cockpit of the single twin-engine prop aircraft, which hit the runway without the landing gear shortly after noon at the Lake Simcoe Regional Airport near Highway 11.
+According to officials, the call came in as smoke in the cockpit of the small twin plane, which hit the runway without the landing gear shortly after noon at the Lake Simcoe Regional Airport near Highway 11.

 Everyone on board safely vacated the plane before emergency crews arrived.